RxnRover/CyRxnOpt/docs/source/supported_algorithms.rst

 EDBO+
 -----

-EDBO+ [garridotorres2022]_ is an **open-source, Bayesian optimization framework** specifically designed for chemical reaction optimization based on the original EDBO (Experimental Design via Bayesian Optimization) algorithm [shields2021]_ from the Doyle group.
+EDBO+ [garridotorres2022]_ is a **Bayesian optimization** framework specifically designed for chemical reaction optimization based on the original EDBO (Experimental Design via Bayesian Optimization) algorithm [shields2021]_ from the Doyle group.
 It leverages Gaussian process models with acquisition functions (e.g., Expected Improvement, qEI, and EHVI for multi-objective settings) to identify new experiments that are most informative.
-EDBO+ has been successfully applied to multi-objective optimization of reaction yields, selectivity, and sustainability metrics.
+EDBO+ has been successfully applied to **global, multi-objective optimization** of reaction yields, selectivity, and sustainability metrics.

 References
 ~~~~~~~~~~